 - Tell your financial adviser or broker all relevant information about yourself.
 This includes your medical history and your general circumstances.

-- Ask to meet with one of their more experienced insurance advisers.
+- Ask to meet one of their more experienced insurance advisers.

-- Check carefully with your adviser that what a life company offers is adequately meeting your particular needs or situation before deciding to accept.
+- Check carefully with your adviser that what a life company offers adequately meets your particular needs or situation before deciding to accept.

 A useful list of independent financial advisers/brokers is available from the Professional Insurance Brokers Association (PIBA) at www.financialbroker.ie / (01) 492 2202 and the Irish Brokers Association at www.iba.ie / (01) 661 3067.